-Alpha Phi S.à r.l. ("Alpha Phi"): Alpha Phi is a company owned by the Filippou family.
-It provides consulting services to the Group.
-Services provided to the Group by Alpha Phi for the years ended December 31, 2020 and 2019, amounted to \$3,600 and \$3,600, respectively.
-Alpha Phi also purchases administrative services and subleases office space from, the Group.
-Services purchased and rents provided by the Group to Alpha Phi for the years ended December 31, 2020 and 2019, amounted to \$8 and \$0, respectively.
+Alpha Phi S.à r.l. ("Alpha Phi"): Alpha Phi was a company owned by the Filippou family.
+It provided consulting services to the Group.
+Services provided to the Group by Alpha Phi for the years ended December 31, 2021 and 2020, amounted to \$3,600 and \$3,600, respectively.
+Alpha Phi also purchased administrative services and subleased office space from, the Group.
+Services purchased and rents provided by the Group to Alpha Phi for the years ended December 31, 2021 and 2020, amounted to \$22 and \$8, respectively.
+Alpha Phi S.à r.l. was dissolved in 2021.

-Theta Phi S.à r.l. ("Theta Phi"): Theta Phi is a company owned by the Filippou family.
-It provides consulting services to the Group.
-Services provided to the Group by Theta Phi for the years ended December 31, 2020 and 2019, amounted to \$3,600 and \$3,600, respectively.
-Theta Phi also purchases administrative services and subleases office space from, the Group.
-Services purchased and rents provided by the Group to Theta Phi for the years ended December 31, 2020 and 2019, amounted to \$8 and \$0, respectively.
+Theta Phi S.à r.l. ("Theta Phi"): Theta Phi was a company owned by the Filippou family.
+It provided consulting services to the Group.
+Services provided to the Group by Theta Phi for the years ended December 31, 2021 and 2020, amounted to \$3,600 and \$3,600, respectively.
+Theta Phi also purchased administrative services and subleased office space from, the Group.
+Services purchased and rents provided by the Group to Theta Phi for the years ended December 31, 2021 and 2020, amounted to \$22 and \$8, respectively.
+Theta Phi S.à r.l. was dissolved in 2021.

 Iota Alpha Phi S.à r.l. ("Iota Alpha Phi"): Iota Alpha Phi is a company owned by the Filippou family.
 It purchases administrative services and subleases office space from, the Group.
-Services purchased and rents provided by the Group to Iota Alpha Phi for the years ended December 31, 2020 and 2019, amounted to \$7 and \$0, respectively.
+Services purchased and rents provided by the Group to Iota Alpha Phi for the years ended December 31, 2021 and 2020, amounted to \$28 and \$7, respectively.

 Kappa Alpha Phi S.à r.l. ("Kappa Alpha Phi"): Kappa Alpha Phi is a company owned by the Filippou family.
 It purchases administrative services and subleases office space from, the Group.
-Services purchased and rents provided by the Group to Kappa Alpha Phi for the years ended December 31, 2020 and 2019, amounted to \$7 and \$0, respectively.
+Services purchased and rents provided by the Group to Kappa Alpha Phi for the years ended December 31, 2021 and 2020, amounted to \$28 and \$7, respectively.

 Iota Phi S.à r.l. ("Iota Phi"): Iota Phi is a company owned by the Filippou family.
 It purchases administrative services and subleases office space from, the Group.
-Services purchased and rents provided by the Group to Iota Phi for the years ended December 31, 2020 and 2019, amounted to \$11 and \$0, respectively.
+Services purchased and rents provided by the Group to Iota Phi for the years ended December 31, 2021 and 2020, amounted to \$38 and \$11, respectively.

 Kappa Phi S.à r.l. ("Kappa Phi"): Kappa Phi is a company owned by the Filippou family.
 It purchases administrative services and subleases office space from, the Group.
-Services purchased and rents provided by the Group to Kappa Phi for the years ended December 31, 2020 and 2019, amounted to \$11 and \$0, respectively.
+Services purchased and rents provided by the Group to Kappa Phi for the years ended December 31, 2021 and 2020, amounted to \$38 and \$11, respectively.